EdwardFerdian/wss_mri_calculator/README.md

 # Comparison with CFD ground truth

-The geometry used in this example was taken from the [2nd CFD Challenge MICCAI 2013](http://www.vascularmodel.org/miccai2013/) CFD simulation is performed using Ansys.
+The geometry used in this example was taken from the [2nd CFD Challenge MICCAI 2013](http://www.vascularmodel.org/miccai2013/).
+CFD simulation is performed using Ansys.

 A comparison between the WSS computed using CFD (ground truth) and the ones produced by the script.
 The synthetic MRI velocity images contained in the example data file with a voxel size of 0.59375 mm.
 ![WSS comparison](./img/wss-comparison.png)

 # Dependencies
-The complete requirements can be found in requirements.txt Our code relies heavily on the PyVista library.
+The complete requirements can be found in requirements.txt.

+Our code relies heavily on the PyVista library.

 # Running the demo